Frequently asked questions

 In the past 20 years, the need for OLAs has increased significantly across the city.
 The People, Parks and Dogs Strategy developed in 2017 has identified this area as a high priority for new OLAs and Heather Park is one of the best parks to accommodate it.
 There is also demonstrated public support for adding an OLA back into Heather Park at this time.

-The previous OLA designation was for the whole park, which ultimately caused significant issues with the turf.
-This new proposal is to establish a fenced area with a specific surface that will be determined to maintain usability, while keeping maintenance costs down for the rest of the park.
+The previous OLA designation was for the whole park, which ultimately caused significant issues with the turf and conflicts between park users.
+This new proposal is to establish a fenced area with a more durable woodchip surface to maintain usability, while keeping maintenance costs down for the rest of the park.
 This will serve both the needs of dog owners and other park users.

 How the People Parks and Dogs Strategy is guiding this work:

 In 2017, the People, Parks and Dogs Strategy (PPD) was approved by the Park Board to help deliver carefully designed parks for people with and without dogs.
 Informed by over 7,000 stakeholder interactions, the strategy recommendations fall into themes including access and design.